Bright Promises Foundation is partnering with RefugeeOne to ensure refugee children have the skills and support they need to thrive in the U.S.

 2018 Awards Nominees represent incredible work bring done across Chicago to help children succeed.

-The SEL@Home initiative successfully builds strong partnerships among organizations to develop and provide Social Emotional Learning opportunities in low-income communities.
+The SEL@Home initiative successfully builds strong partnerships among organizations to provide Social Emotional Learning opportunities in low-income communities.

 Reserve your tickets for Heartbreak Hotel on 8/25/18 and Dear Evan Hansen on 3/7/19.
 A portion of every ticket helps low-income children and families in Chicago.

 Submit nominations online by April 27, 2018 for awards honoring local children’s advocates.